matznerd/substack-paywall-warning/README.md

 # Substack Paywall Warning

+> "I read something that went on for like five pages before I hit the paywall and I was absolutely furious and determined never to get suckered like that again, so I introduce to you, the Substack Paywall Warning"

+-Paul Crowley

-A Chrome extension that shows a warning banner when a Substack article has a paywall, helping readers identify premium content before they start reading.
+This Chrome extension was commisioned by Paul Crowley to show a warning banner when a Substack article has a paywall, helping readers identify premium content before they start reading, only later hitting the paywal and unable to finish the content without subscribing.
+Substack uses an unually small text of "Paid" and the lack of promienence cna be considered a dark pattern.
+This extension seeks to remedy that.

 ## Features

 - Automatically detects Substack articles with paywalls
 - Works on both substack.com and custom domain Substack sites
-- Shows a clear, non-intrusive warning banner at the top of the page
+- Shows a clear warning banner at the top of the page (that can be dismissed on click)
-- Supports dark mode
-- Responsive design for all screen sizes
 - Real-time detection of dynamically loaded paywalls
-- Print-friendly (warning banner is hidden when printing)

 ## Installation

-1. Download or clone this repository
+1. Download a zip file of the repository
-2. Convert the `icon.svg` file to PNG format in the following sizes:
-   - `icon16.png` (16x16)
-   - `icon48.png` (48x48)
-   - `icon128.png` (128x128)
 3. Open Chrome and go to `chrome://extensions/`
 4. Enable "Developer mode" in the top right
 5. Click "Load unpacked" and select the directory containing these files